Fraction Calculator

 Engineering & trades

 Inch fractions are the lingua franca of carpentry, plumbing, and machining in the US.
-Even in metric workshops, fractional inches show up on drawings and stock sizes.
+Even metric shops see fractional inches on drawings.

 Pure mathematics

-Rational numbers — fractions of integers — are the cleanest closed system under +, −, ×, and ÷.
-Number theory, algebraic geometry, and probability theory all rest on the fraction.
+Rational numbers — fractions of integers — are the cleanest closed system under +, −, ×, and ÷, and the foundation of number theory.

 Daily life

-Recipes, money, sport scores, and music notation all use fractions because they communicate exact parts of a whole more naturally than long decimals.
+Recipes, money, sports scores, music notation, and time-of-day all use fractions because they communicate exact parts of a whole naturally.

 Tricky Cases & Edge Behaviour